The Consequences of Removing an encircled tree and how to Avoid Them

 Can I contest to a TPO Or preservation or TPO?

-It is illegal to remove trees that are protected without permission from the appropriate authorities.
-If you need the tree to be removed, you will need to seek permission from the council and provide evidence to support your case.
+It is against the law to remove a protected tree without obtaining the required permissions.
+If you require removal of the tree it is necessary to request permission and submit evidence to support your case.

 Conclusion

-In conclusion, discovering whether trees are protected is an essential aspect in ensuring that any tree work carried out legally.
-By understanding the different types of protection and how to check for them to ensure you’re following the law and safeguarding the trees that you are responsible for.
-If you’re unsure of the protection status of a tree, we recommend seeking advice from an expert in tree care such as Christchurch Tree Removal.
-Our arborists are experienced and will be able to advise you about the protection status of your trees, and will guide you through the necessary steps to make sure you’re following the laws.
-With our expertise and commitment to providing high-quality tree services, we can help you preserve the beauty and value for your tree.
-Call us now at 0800 500 996 to schedule a consultation, and let us assist you to keep your trees safe and healthy.
+To conclude, knowing if the tree is protected is a vital aspect in ensuring that any tree work carried out legally.
+Understanding the different kinds of protection, and knowing how to determine if they are protected it is possible to be sure that you’re following the law and protecting the trees that you are responsible for.
+If you’re unsure of the nature of the protection of the tree you are in charge of, we suggest seeking professional advice from a reputable tree specialist such as Christchurch Tree Removal.
+Our experienced arborists will be able to inform you about the protection status of your trees, and will guide you through the required steps to ensure you are acting within the law.
+With our experience and dedication to provide high-quality tree services, we can help you keep the beauty and worth of your trees.
+Contact us now by phone at 0800 500 996 to schedule a consultation and let us help you keep your trees safe and healthy.